-Here are a couple of things to keep in mind while performing advanced searches from the search bar:
+Here are some things to keep in mind while performing advanced searches from the search bar:

-- The operators AND, OR, and INVERT (written as “NOT”) can be used to join multiple search parameters together
+- The operators AND, OR, and NOT can be used to join multiple search parameters together

 - Parenthesis ( ) can be used to group search terms together